Forestry (FOR)

 FOR 513, FOREST PATHOLOGY, 3 Credits

-Effects of diseases on forest ecosystems.
-Recognition of important groups, prediction of pathogen responses to environmental changes, and management strategies for protection of forest resources.
-Field trips.
+Analyzes effects of diseases on forest ecosystems.
+Focuses on recognition of important groups, prediction of pathogen responses to environmental changes, and management strategies for protection of forest resources.
 CROSSLISTED as BOT 513/FOR 513.

 Equivalent to: BOT 513